Sydney Walk: Botanic Gardens & Hyde Park

 Covering 16.2 hectares, and named after Hyde Park in London, this is the oldest park in the city.

-Hyde Park is home to several iconic attractions that you should see while you are here, including the famous Archibald Fountain and St Mary’s Cathedral.
+Hyde Park is home to several iconic attractions that you should see while you are here, including the famous Archibald Fountain and St Mary’s Cathedral just across the road.

 Anzac Memorial Hyde Park Sydney